braunie999/BalancingBodyweight/README.md

 ![Sign Up]((https://braunie999.github.io/BalancingBodyweight/))

+- __Thank You page__

+- The thank you page is a hidden page that has been included to simulate the response from a server when user fills in sign up form.
+It was done this way as i dont have access to a server to submit the form to.
+- Provides the user with an improved user experience through confirmation that their message has been recieved.

 ### Features Left to Implement

 - Add-on to sign up form, making it to capture more user details in for optimal user experience.